Sample: Fizzleburn — The Accidental Genius of Atheron

 Blizzit Geargrin’s room woke up before he did.

 Springs yawned in the cot.
 Gears clicked in the walls.
 A kettle somewhere to the left began to whistle of its own accord, which was worrying because Blizzit distinctly remembered not having filled it with water.
-A soft bluish glow pulsed from the ceiling—his “never-go-out nightlight,” which had failed to live up to its name by refusing to go out even during the day.
+A soft bluish glow pulsed from the ceiling.
+His “never go out nightlight” lived up to its name by refusing to go out, even during the day.

 Blizzit sat up, hair making a sincere attempt at several directions at once.
-He pushed his goggles from his chin to his forehead—he wore them to sleep, because for Blizzit the difference between “night” and “workshop” was philosophical at best—and squinted at the workbench tucked beneath the low stone arch of the room.
+He pushed his goggles from his chin to his forehead.
+He wore them to sleep, because for Blizzit, the difference between “night” and “workshop” was philosophical at best.
+He squinted at the workbench tucked beneath the low stone arch of the room.

 “Bless you,” he told it automatically.

-The lantern responded by inhaling, wheezing, and puffing a cone of sparks that would have lit a tavern hearth if Blizzit’s mother hadn’t fitted every surface in his room with fireproofed felt.
-A sooty puff drifted up and wrote the word “ACHOO” in the air—one of the side effects of mixing a breath rune with a spark rune on a lantern lid.
+The lantern responded by inhaling, wheezing, and puffing a cone of sparks that could have lit a tavern hearth.
+Luckily Blizzit’s mother had fitted every surface in his room with fireproofed felt.
+A sooty puff drifted up and wrote the word “ACHOO” in the air, one of the side effects of mixing a breath rune with a spark rune on a lantern lid.

-“All right,” Blizzit said, climbing out of bed and tripping over a stack of springs that had sworn they would remain stationary and then, at the last moment, decided not to.
+“All right,” Blizzit said.
+He climbed out of bed and tripped over a stack of springs that had sworn they would remain stationary and then, at the last moment, decided not to.
 “We’ve narrowed the problem.
 The lantern works as long as it has a cold.”

 He padded across the stone floor of Geargrin Hollow, the tunneled home his family had maintained for three generations.
 The Geargrins were respectable gnomes.
-They paid their tunnel dues, polished their door-knobs on market day, and only blew up one roof between them, and that had been at a festival where explosions were encouraged.
-Blizzit loved them dearly—especially because they tolerated him as if he were a particularly curious thunderstorm that had taken up residence in the house.
+They paid their tunnel dues, polished their door knobs on market day, and only blew up one roof between them.
+Even that had been at a festival where explosions were encouraged.
+Blizzit loved them dearly, especially because they tolerated him as if he were a particularly curious thunderstorm that had taken up residence in the house.

 He prodded the lantern’s chimney with a brass pick.
 “If I add a drip of mint oil, you’ll clear right up.”